Hofer-Julian/julianhofer.eu/src/content/docs/blog/2025/nushell.md

 Nu's interactive experience is nearly as nice as fish's out-of-the-box and just as nice with a few configuration tweaks.
 Since I don't use Windows as my daily driver that shouldn't matter all that much to me, but it can be an extra benefit.

+Another common way of use case of shells is for scripting.
+After experimenting with commands in your terminal, you put the very same commands in a text file.
+In the case of Nu, you then execute that script with `nu script.nu`.
+This is the workflow where shells shine, and Nu is a prime example for that.

 So let's take a look at the pitch on Nu's homepage:

 > Nu pipelines use structured data so you can safely select, filter, and sort the same way every time.
 Stop parsing strings and start solving problems.